 Data Visualization of “Chapter 123” Law

-This is part of a series about local budgets and property tax.
-View the series landing page here.
+This post is from 2023 and so some details are dated / relevant to last year.
+I will be writing more about tax appeals in 2024.
 In my previous post I touched upon “implied” market value.
-In this post I want to touch upon NJ’s “Chapter 123” law which I last wrote about in 2021, but am revisiting again with an interactive teaching...Continue reading
+In this post I want to touch upon NJ’s “Chapter 123” law which I last wrote about in 2021,...

 Property Tax Appeals & “Implied” Market Value

-This is part of a series about local budgets and property tax.
-View the series landing page here.
-In advance of my upcoming property tax appeals workshop on March 26th, I’ve been thinking about how to distill property tax appeals math in the most intuitive way possible.
-And in my view, “implied” market value is...Continue reading
+This post is from 2023 and so some details are dated / relevant to last year.
+I will be writing more about tax appeals in 2024.
+In advance of my upcoming property tax appeals workshop on March 26th, I’ve been thinking about how to distill property tax appeals math in the most intuitive way possible....

 Your property tax bill & what it’s pointing to

-This is part of a series about local budgets and property tax.
-View the series landing page here.
-The tax bill offers a highly personalized context to connect our property (the basis of our property tax) with the larger system of property taxation in the community (which involves the levy, the tax base, and the...Continue reading
+The tax bill offers a highly personalized context to connect our property (the basis of our property tax) with the larger system of property taxation in the community (which involves the levy, the tax base, and the resulting tax rates).
+But the tax bill is not entirely transparent as to: determining if the assessed value...Continue reading

 The local budget timeline

-This is part of a series about local budgets and property tax.
-View the series landing page here.
 To follow the public money and better understand what’s driving your property tax bills, you have to know when to engage the process.
-Understanding the “when” can take a taxpayer into a series of bureaucratic rabbit holes...Continue reading
+Understanding the “when” can take a taxpayer into a series of bureaucratic rabbit holes (I’ve heard this feedback from others and I’ve also experienced it myself), so I want to disclaim upfront:...Continue reading

 Jersey City set to lose $51 million in NJ education aid; how this connects to rising school tax